majikthys/log4j2-logstash-jsonevent-layout/README.md

 Note, this example configuration expects port 4560 to be accessible, so make sure your firewall rules allow for this.
 You may of course opt to change the port to a value of your choosing, just make sure to update both logstash and log4j2 configuration.
+Note, tcp input has buffer underrun and overrun conditions that prevent use with non-line delineated codecs and therefore json codec does not work.

 ### Example output
 You should see in your logstash console a message like: